Have You Been in a Crash With an Overweight Truck?

 Semi trucks are governed by numerous local, state, and federal laws that cover factors including how long an operator can drive without stopping, the size and weight of trucks, the weight distribution of trucks, the weight on each axle and each tire of a truck, and the speed at which trucks can travel.
 These regulations exist to decrease the threat to safety posed by semi trucks while still allowing trucking to be a commercially viable means of transportation for a large number of goods.

-One of the reasons semi trucks are more dangerous than other vehicles is because trucks are much larger and much heavier than passenger cars and trucks, meaning that they have a greater ability to sustain a collision than their smaller counterparts.
-In fact, when a semi collides with a passenger vehicle, the passenger vehicle almost always experiences greater damage and the passenger car’s occupants are at a much higher risk for injury or death as a result.
+One of the reasons semi trucks are more dangerous than other vehicles is because they are much larger and heavier than other vehicles.
+When a semi collides with a passenger vehicle, the passenger vehicle almost always experiences greater damage.
+Further, the passenger car’s occupants are at a much higher risk for injury or death as a result.

 Dangers Presented by Overweight Trucks

 Here are several risks due to overweight trucks:

 Loading too much weight poses a serious threat to safety because an overweight truck is difficult to handle.
 It requires a greater length of road to stop than a properly loaded truck.
 Also, an overweight more difficult to turn.
 The threats posed by an overweight/overloaded truck are exacerbated when the truck’s operator is a novice or inexperienced in semi maneuverability.
 Unfortunately, this increases the odds that the truck will get in an incident with another vehicle.

 Tire Blowouts Are More Likely